 Covert narcissist is a term to describe a person who has narcissistic personality disorder (NPD) but does not display the grandiose sense of self-importance that psychologists associate with the condition.
 They may appear shy or modest.

 Other names for covert narcissism include closet narcissism or introverted narcissism.
-Researchers tend to use the term vulnerable narcissism, as people with this subtype of NPD appear to lack self-confidence.

 In this article, we discuss covert narcissism in more detail, including the signs and causes.
 We also explain how a person can respond to narcissistic behavior.